Baviaans to Bay – 157km over 10 days (8 days’ hiking)

-Would you like to hike from the Baviaanskloof Mountains to the south easternmost tip of Africa in Cape St Francis?
-Combine two popular hiking trails, the Baviaans Camino and the Chokka Trail, and you have an amazing hiking holiday of 137km over 10 days (arrival and depature dates included).
+Would you like to hike from the Baviaanskloof Mountains to the south-eastern most tip of Africa?
+Combine two popular hiking trails, the Baviaans Camino and the Chokka Trail, and you have an amazing hiking holiday of 157km over 10 days (arrival and depature dates included).

-The Baviaans Camino starts in the Steytlerville District, and once over the Baviaanskloof Mountains you just follow the road over many more hills until you get to Kareedouw in the Tsitsikamma.
+The Baviaans Camino starts in the Steytlerville District, and once over the Baviaanskloof Mountains you keep on following old roads over many more hills until you get to Kareedouw in the Langkloof.
 The Chokka Trail starts a mere 60km to the south in Oyster Bay and finishes in St Francis Bay.

-We have set dates between April and September, and group sizes are limited to 12 people, of which 6 can be on horseback for the Baviaans Camino leg.
+We have set dates between March and November, and group sizes are limited to 14 people.
+Up to 6 people can be on horseback for the Baviaans Camino leg.

 What do I need:

-Hikers and riders must bring their own hiking/riding gear, day backpack, hiking pole, a headlamp, towels and sleeping bags with small pillow.
-Be prepared for extreme heat or severe cold.
-Make sure what you bring will fit into the supplied 55litre crate – clothes, drinks (for the evenings) and extra snacks (things you feel you cannot hike without) plus energy drinks (preferably powder/mixes).
-You also will receive a small bag with your own cutlery and crockery (read between the lines, you will have to do your own dishes!).
+Hikers must bring their own hiking gear – a day backpack, hiking poles, a headlamp, towels and sleeping bags with small pillow.
+Always be prepared for extreme heat or severe cold.
+Make sure what you bring will fit into a medium sized bag – clothes and extra snacks (things you feel you cannot hike without) plus energy drinks (preferably powder/mixes).

-Breakfasts and dinners are cooked, and you will receive a hearty lunch pack or will be surprised with a sit down lunch each day.
+Breakfasts and dinners are cooked, and you will either receive a hearty lunch pack or will be surprised with a sit down lunch each day.

 The accommodation for the Chokka Trail is in guest houses and a resort, so pack a separate bag for the 4 days of the Chokka Trail – you will only need a day pack and hiking pole.

 After an early breakfast we will be transported to Nakop.
-The trail starts with a 1 200m climb over the first 4km, traversing the Baviaanskloof Mountains, followed by a 7km descent into the Kloof.
-Overnight accommodation is 3km further on the farm Doringkloof in an old farmhouse.
-A cooked dinner is enjoyed around the large dining table, a well deserved treat after a challenging day!
+The trail starts with a 400m climb over the first 4km, traversing the Baviaanskloof Mountain, followed by a 7km descent into the Kloof.
+Overnight accommodation is 3km further on the farm Joachimskraal in an old farmhouse.
+A cooked dinner is enjoyed around the fire, a well deserved treat after a challenging day!

-The trail starts through some farmland before you tackle the first short uphill for the day.
-Soon civilazation is forgotten and you start the traverse of the Kouga Mountain Range, with unimpeded views into the Klein Kommando and Tjandokloofs.
+The trail starts through some farmland before you tackle the first short uphill of the day.
+Soon civilization is forgotten and you start the traverse of the Kouga Mountain Range, with unimpeded views into the Klein Kommando and Tjandokloofs.
 You move from thorntrees to aloes, cycads, proteas and spekboom, and 95 bird species have been counted here.

-We start off through the beautiful Kouenek Kortkloof, towards the Joubertskraal River, before you tackle the Kouenek to the highest point, a steep mountain with many false summits!
-Then a generous and slow reintroduction back to civilazation follows, as you enter the remote farming community of the Nooitgedacht area.
-This is where you will pass the Nooitgedacht Primary School, the beneficiary of the Baviaans Camino.
+We start off through the beautiful Koudenek Kortkloof, towards the Joubertskraal River, before you tackle the Kouednek to the highest point, a steep mountain with many false summits!
+Then a generous and slow reintroduction back to civilization follows, as you enter the remote farming community of Nooitgedacht.

 We enjoy the early morning trail again through the kloofs around the Ragels River, before we tackle the Moordenaarskloof – by now nothing to fear!
-We continue through the Posberg Kloof to Nguniland Accommodation on the outskirts of Kareedouw.
+We continue on the district road to Nguniland Guest Farm on the outskirts of Kareedouw.

-After another hearty breakfast we pack up and leave for Oyster Bay, a transfer and rest day.
+After another hearty breakfast we pack up and leave for Oyster Bay, a transfer and rest day at the Oyster Kaya.
 If you need to restock on anything, you can do so in Kareedouw.
-We will stop at the Oudebosch Farmstall for a light lunch before we book into the Oyster Bay Beach Lodge.

 You will pass Mostertshoek, and walk along the Wild Side – so named for the untamed sea that crashes onto the rocks in spectacular fashion the length of the trail.
-You will see the second largest blow hole in SA, an unknown grave, the remains of the HMS Osprey that ran onto the rocks in 1867, as well as the Cape Recife (1029).
-You will visit the SANCCOB Sea Bird Rehabilitation Centre before you book into the Cape St Francis Resort.
+You will see the second largest blow hole in SA, an unknown grave, the remains of the HMS Osprey that ran onto the rocks in 1867, as well as the Cape Recife (1929) before we end the hike at the Cape St Francis Resort.
 You will enjoy a canal cruise before dinner.

-The hike starts at the Resort and follows the footpaths via Shark Point to Port St Francis, where your will enjoy a calamari tasting.
-You will hike past Bruce’s Beauties to the Granny’s Pool, where you will get to the end of your 137km journey!
+The hike starts at the Resort and follows the footpaths via Shark Point to Port St Francis, where your will enjoy a calamari tasting and light lunch, before you hike back to the Resort.

 It will be possible to catch a late afternoon flight on day 10.
 The hike is fully inclusive, and you are accompanied by the owner at all times.